<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

-As weather changes from winter to summer, so do our storing and cooling procedures for food.
+As the weather changes from winter to summer, so do our food storage and cooling procedures.
 The humid summer heat of India makes most cooked foods go bad if left out or uneaten for long.
-Therefore, it is important to ensure your children’s lunchboxes do not suffer the same fate, especially when your ravenous kid expectantly opens the tiffin box for a much-needed energy boost.
+Therefore, it is important to ensure your children’s lunchboxes do not suffer the same fate, especially when your kid is hungry and opens the tiffin box for a much-needed energy boost.

-To pack and ensure the freshness of home cooked food, make sure the items or ingredients you choose do not go bad quickly, like curd, onions, or capsicum.
-And if you do, make sure the tiffin boxes are airtight or well-insulated to maintain nourishment and taste.
-Here are some of the best foods for your children’s lunchboxes in summer.
+To ensure the freshness of home-cooked food, avoid using easily perishable items like curd, onions, or capsicum.
+But if you do, make sure the tiffin boxes are airtight to maintain nourishment and taste.
+Here are some of the best Indian lunch box summer ideas.

 Foods For Kids’ Lunch Boxes In Summer